 Is there a prettier part of Victoria than the Howqua Valley?
 It’s certainly got the most beautiful name.
 Sheepyard Flat is one of the best campsites along the Howqua, set just outside Mansfield.
 Fly-fisherman discovered this place a long time ago, and you’ll usually spot several wading up and down the river, casting their flies for trout, perch and Redfin.
 Camping at Sheepyard is free, and it’s a first-come-first-served sort of deal.
 Pro tip: spend a day hiking out to Fry’s Flat, one of the areas’ original crofter’s huts before coming back to one of the best camping spots in the region.

 Fraser Camping Area | Lake Eildon

 The Fraser Camping Area actually comprises three individual campsites: Lakeside, Candlebark and Devil Core.
 It’s a beautiful, sprawling spot, surrounded by 27,000 hectares of dense forests and wooded hills, not to mention Lake Eildon right on your doorstep.
 You can grab supplies from either Alexandra or Eildon (both about 15 mins away).
 Most of the stuff is BYO, but all three campsites have hot showers, flushing toilets and gas BBQs.
-Who’s up for some wakeboarding?
+It's 2021, sure, but who’s up for some nostalgic wakeboarding?

 Halls Gap Lakeside | The Grampians